NISHAKAR06/Mental_Wellness_AI/readme.md

 - **Progress Tracking**: Measurable improvement metrics
 - **Accessibility**: No additional hardware required
 - **Evidence-Based**: Techniques grounded in cognitive behavioral therapy

+## 🎥 Video Session Experience

+The refreshed video-call flow mirrors the reference UI shared in the design brief and lives at `http://localhost:5173/video-call` (or the corresponding route once deployed).

+### Layout Highlights
+- **3D Therapist Avatar**: Rendered via `ThreeDModelViewer`, centered on a soft-gradient stage with tuned camera/position props for better framing.
+- **Patient Preview**: Personal webcam feed pinned to the **bottom-left** corner with a live indicator so participants always know when their camera is active.
+- **Status Header**: Right-aligned status chip showing Wi-Fi signal, elapsed session time, and WebSocket connection status.
+- **Floating Control Dock**: Always-on-top, translucent pill housing Speaker, Mic, Camera, and End Call buttons with tactile animations.

+### Launching the Experience Locally
+1. Start the Django backend (`python manage.py runserver`) and the AI FastAPI service if you want live transcription/emotion features.
+2. Start the React app from `frontend/` using `npm run dev`.
+3. Visit `http://localhost:5173/video-call?psychologist=alice_johnson_academic&lang=en-IN` to load the full experience.
+4. Use browser devtools or Tailwind classes inside `frontend/src/pages/VideoCall.tsx` to swap avatars (`/ALICE.glb`, `/BLACK.glb`, `/SARAH.glb`) or fine-tune the scene.

+### Customization Notes
+- Preview placement, control spacing, and camera framing can be tweaked via the utility classes inside `VideoCall.tsx`.
+- `ThreeDModelViewer` accepts `modelUrl`, `scale`, `modelPosition`, and `cameraPosition` props so new avatars can drop in without code refactors.
+- The control dock is decoupled from business logic, making it straightforward to plug in future gestures (e.g., screen-share, transcript overlay) without redesigning the layout.

 ## 🔒 Safety & Compliance